 Film Photography and Camera Advantages

-A few advantages of film photography over digital photography include:
+There are a few advantages of film photography over digital photography:

 - There can be a lower initial cost for a film camera than for a comparable digital camera.